Food Service Inspections

 Hamilton County residents are now able to view inspection reports from licensed food service operators and retail food establishments inspected by the Health District (Hamilton County, excluding the cities of Cincinnati, Norwood, Sharonville and Springdale).
 Click here to view inspection reports.
-Please note that inspection reports are available for only those facilities that have been inspected since March 1, 2007.
-As additional facilities are inspected throughout the year, their reports will become available online.

 Digital inspection reports not only help sanitarians complete their work more efficiently, they also give residents an inside look at what a public health sanitarian sees during an inspection.
 It is important to understand, however, that inspection information provided here shows only the conditions of the facility at the time of the inspection.
 A single inspection report should not be used to evaluate a food service establishment.
 Looking at a facility's inspection results over a period of time gives a more accurate picture of that facility's commitment to food safety and sanitation.

 What information will I find on an inspection report?

 Both critical and non-critical violations are shown on inspection reports.
 The corresponding food code and recommended corrective actions are listed with each violation so residents understand what is required to correct the problem.
 This information will help residents better understand Ohio's Uniform Food Safety Code and what is done locally to enforce it.

 What are common problems found on an inspection?

 Many problems found during an inspection are non-critical, do not pose an immediate public health threat and can be corrected while the sanitarian is on site.
 Non-critical violations, including dirty floors, lack of hair restraints and open waste receptacles, are noted on the inspection report.